phetsims/quadrilateral/doc/implementation-notes.md

 #### Model components
 Here is an overview of the most important model components that determine simulation behavior.
 - `QuadrilateralModel`: Entry point for the simulation model.
 Contains model subcomponents that manage simulation state and behavior.
 - `QuadrilateralShapeModel`: Responsible for geometry and shape calculations and state.
-Has 4 Vertex and 4 Side instances.
+Has 4 Vertex and 4 QuadrilateralSide instances.
 - `Vertex`: Vertex as a `positionProperty` and an `angleProperty`.
 Most geometric properties of the quadrilateral are calculated from these two Properties.
-- `Side`: Side has a `lengthProperty` which is used to calculate geometric Properties.
+- `QuadrilateralSide`: QuadrilateralSide has a `lengthProperty` which is used to calculate geometric Properties.
 It is defined by two Vertices.
 - `ParallelSideChecker`: Calculates whether a pair of opposite sides are parallel.
 - `QuadrilateralShapeDetector`: Uses shape properties to determine the name of the quadrilateral.